-If you’ve found someone you connect with and love, you probably don’t want to break up simply because you don’t live in the same place.
+If you’ve found someone you connect with, you probably don’t want to let the opportunity for love pass you by simply because you two don’t live in the same place.
 You can still have a healthy, satisfying relationship with someone even if you only see each other a few times a month (or even a year).
-Still, being in a long distance relationship takes work, and you have to take steps to make sure both you and your partner still feel connected with one another while not physically together.
+Still, being in a long-distance relationship requires work, and you have to take steps to make sure both you and your partner feel connected with one another while not physically together.

-We turned to Kavita Patel, a life and relationship coach, to share tips for couples in long distance relationships, including how often to see each other, how to feel connected when you aren’t physically together, and how to communicate whether you are together or apart.
-The main takeaway: “Emotional connection and support are so important in a long distance relationship,” she said.
+For advice on how to navigate a long-distance relationship, we turned to Kavita Patel, a life and relationship coach; here, she shares tips for couples, including how often to see each other, how to feel connected when you aren’t physically together, and how to communicate whether you are together or apart.
+The main takeaway?
+“Emotional connection and support are so important in a long distance relationship,” she said.
 “Keeping in touch and involving each other in daily feelings and situations is powerful to keep a feeling of intimacy flowing.”